 Crate training aids toilet training, speeding up the learning process enormously.
 But that is not the main reason to always crate train dogs and puppies.
-There are four other reasons for crate training dogs are that are just as important.
-Imagine your dog breaks a bone or has hip or cruciate ligament problems, or just ill or injured.
+There are four other reasons for crate training dogs that are just as important.
+Imagine your dog breaks a bone or has hip or cruciate ligament problems, or is just ill or injured.

 The first thing that will happen is your Vet will put it in a crate.
 If it has never been crate trained, that will intensify the stress and trauma.
 Many injuries and accidents require crate rest.
 How will the dog feel if it has never been initially trained to accept a crate?